-Day to day business operations present a variety of obstacles.
-The World Bank in its Ease of Doing Business Report ranks China 78th out of 190 countries with respect to opening and running a business while complying with local regulations.
-For starting a business, the World Bank ranked China 127th, reporting that starting a business requires at least 11 procedures in Shanghai and Beijing that average more than 30 days to complete.
-Despite significant Chinese government efforts to streamline bureaucracy and reduce red tape, foreign companies continue to complain about administrative procedures, especially with respect to registration and licensing.
+Day-to-day business operations present a variety of obstacles.
+The World Bank in its 2019 Ease of Doing Business Report ranks China 46th out of 190 countries in ease of doing business.
+Despite significant Chinese government efforts to streamline bureaucracy and reduce red tape, foreign companies continue to complain about lengthy and opaque administrative procedures, especially with respect to permits, registration, and licensing.

-China also continues to pursue industrial policies that seek to limit market access for imported goods, foreign manufacturers, and foreign services providers, while offering substantial government guidance, resources, and regulatory support to Chinese industries.
+China also continues to pursue industrial policies that limit market access for imported goods, foreign manufacturers, and foreign services providers, while offering substantial government guidance, resources, and regulatory support to Chinese industries.
 The principal beneficiaries of these policies are state-owned enterprises, as well as other favored domestic companies attempting to move up the economic value chain.
-Provincial and local governments often have an ownership stake in private companies, which can result in government support.
+Provincial and local governments often have an ownership stake in private companies, incentivizing support of these enterprises.

-Foreign enterprises report that Chinese government officials may condition approvals on a foreign enterprise’s agreement to transfer technology; conduct research and development in China; satisfy performance requirements relating to exportation or the use of local content; or make valuable, deal-specific commercial concessions.
+Foreign enterprises continue to report that Chinese government officials may condition approvals on a foreign enterprise’s agreement to transfer technology, conduct research and development in China, satisfy performance requirements relating to exportation or the use of local content, or make valuable, deal-specific commercial concessions.

-Finally, while foreign firms overwhelmingly continue to report profitability in China, their margins are shrinking, reflecting increasing competition, rising costs, heightened regulatory impediments, a shrinking labor pool, and—in some sectors—overcapacity.
+While foreign firms largely continue to report profitability in China, their profit margins are shrinking.
+This reflects increasing competition, rising costs, heightened regulatory impediments, a shrinking labor pool, and—in many sectors—overcapacity.